ai4r/AIR-Act2Act.tensorflow/README.md

 1. Download AIR-Act2Act from [here](https://drive.google.com/file/d/1Z_ZECV9uqZgNrKCuvEuN4t-1_TXWMxio/view?usp=sharing) and put in 'data/joint files/'.
 2. Run 'data/extract_data.py' to extract training data.
 3. Run 'act2act/train.py' to train the model.

+## LICENSE
+This software is a part of AIR, and follows the [AIR License and Service Agreement](LICENSE.md).